realworldocaml/book/en/compiler-output-formats.md

 We mentioned earlier in [xref](#variants) that pattern matching over polymorphic variants is slightly less efficient, and it should be clearer why this is the case now.
-Polymorphic variants have a runtime value that's calculated by hashing the variant name, and so the compiler just tests each of these possible values in sequence.
+Polymorphic variants have a runtime value that's calculated by hashing the variant name, and so the compiler has to test each of these possible hash values in sequence.

 ### Benchmarking pattern matching

-Let's benchmark these three pattern matching techniques to quantify their runtime costs better.
+Let's benchmark these three pattern matching techniques to quantify their runtime costs more accurately.
 The `Core_bench` module runs the tests thousands of times and also calculates statistical variance of the results.
 You'll need to `opam install core_bench` to get the library.

 ```ocaml
 (* pattern.ml: benchmark different pattern matching styles *)